This is where you’ll find answers to frequently asked questions about the GESTIS Substance Database.

 The ZVG number is the unique identifier of a GESTIS substance data sheet and has 4-6 digits.

 It also forms part of the syntax in the link to a specific data sheet.
-A table (XLSX, 972 kB) listing all substance names, ZVG numbers, CAS numbers, EC numbers and INDEX numbers can be downloaded from the page Tips and Tricks for the GESTIS Substance Database.
+A table (XLSX, 1.0 MB) listing all substance names, ZVG numbers, CAS numbers, EC numbers and INDEX numbers can be downloaded from the page Tips and Tricks for the GESTIS Substance Database.

 5. Is there a list of all substances contained in the GESTIS Substance Database?

-A table (XLSX, 972 kB) listing all substance names, ZVG numbers, CAS numbers, EC numbers and INDEX numbers can be found on the page Tips and Tricks for the GESTIS Substance Database, in the section on ZVG numbers.
+A table (XLSX, 1.0 MB) listing all substance names, ZVG numbers, CAS numbers, EC numbers and INDEX numbers can be found on the page Tips and Tricks for the GESTIS Substance Database, in the section on ZVG numbers.
 The file already contains the complete links to the respective substance data sheets.

 6. What do the substance group codes mean?